Academic Research

-Pravar’s academic research interests include the theory of constituent power, theories of sovereignty, the nature of unwritten constitutional limits and the dynamics of constitutional legitimacy in each of these three areas.
+Pravar’s main academic research interests include constituent power theory, the nature of unwritten constitutional limits, and constitutional legitimacy.

 His doctoral thesis was titled ‘Situating the People: The Place of Constituent Power in the UK Constitution’.
 Drawing on theories of sovereignty and and an account of constitutional legitimacy rooted in Bernard Williams’ political philosophy, it argues that expressions of constituent power through referendums and the devolution settlements of the UK impose non-legal constitutional constraints on the UK Parliament’s legislative authority.
 He received the Modern Law Review Scholarship for the 2022-23 and 2023-24 academic years.